zsiki/realcentroid/README.md

-Real Centroids V0.5
+Real Centroids V0.6
 ===================
 ![icon](https://github.com/zsiki/realcentroid/icon.png)

 RealCentroids plugin creates a point shape file with internal points of a polygon shape, similar to PostGIS (GEOS) ST\_PointOnSurface.
 The point will be inside the polygon in all cases.
-Not only the points are created but the attributes are also copied from the polygon to the internal points .
-A single point is generated for multipart geometry too.
+Not only the points are created but the attributes are also copied from the polygons to the internal points .
+A single point is generated for multipart geometry.

 New features in this version
 ----------------------------